 The Cosmic Evolution Game

 This book is in the genre of Hard Science Fiction.
 To describe the full evolutionary story of humans, I created a programming model for DNA.
 This story depicts DNA as an alien life form that lives within us and rules our lives: how we function and how we will die.
 It also describes how humans will break free of the bonds of DNA to evolve into spacefaring beings.

 This book is in the genre of Biographical Fiction.
-It traces the lives of Malinda Field and Joseph Donaldson as they strive to raise a family while pioneering in the wilds of North Georgia and dealing with the deprivations due to the Civil War.
+It traces the lives of Malinda Field and Judge Joseph Donaldson as they strive to raise a family while pioneering in the wilds of North Georgia and dealing with the deprivations due to the Civil War.